The Mr. T Experience: 2003-present: Recent activity

 The band's lineup once again changed in 2003, with bassist "Bobby J" Jordan replacing Meline.
 Guitarist Ted Angel also joined, making the band a four-piece again for the first time in ten years.
 This lineup released the 2004 album Yesterday Rules.
 Limited touring followed, while Portman continued to perform occasionally as a solo artist and also in The Bomb Bassets, formed by brothers Dallas Denery of Sweet Baby and John Denery of The Hi-Fives, and producer Kevin Army on bass and Jim Pittman.
 Bass player Joel Reader later joined the band for their 1997 full-length record, making the entire Mr T. Experience members of the band at that point.
 In 1995 the band released two separately titled EP:s through Lookout Records.
 Please Don't Die included four songs and was released only as a vinyl 7-inch while the CD-EP Dress Rehearsal had a cover of similar style, included the same four songs and three bonus tracks not found on the vinyl.
-On July 29, 1997, the band released their first and only full-length record Take a Trip with the Bomb Bassets.
+On July 29, 1997, the band released their first and only album Take a Trip with the Bomb Bassets.

 The Mr. T Experience had been relatively inactive since 2005.
 Portman has instead focused on his writing career.
 He published his first novel, King Dork, in 2006.
 A second, Andromeda Klein, followed in 2009.
 King Dork Approximately, a sequel to Portman's first novel, was released in December 2014.
 On October 24, 2016, the Mr. T Experience released their eleventh studio album, King Dork Approximately: The Album, based on the two "King Dork" books.
 The album is currently only available by purchasing the latest repressing of Portman's book, King Dork Approximately, which contains a weblink to the book's official website and a digital download code for the album.